THE DECLINE (2016)

 535334_10154034122416639_3471298986969507170_n.jpg

-The censorship of the “Hitler card”.
+The censorship of the “Hitler card” in 2016.

 Upon the installation's unveiling, the artist found themselves embroiled in a contentious episode following an impassioned telephone call from the city's mayor.
 Expressing vehement offense at the inclusion of the Hitler card within the installation, the mayor directed municipal personnel to enshroud the card in plastic.
 This decision was ostensibly motivated by the municipality's historical scars, having endured significant tribulations during the Second World War.
 Subsequent to this act of censorship, news of the incident reverberated through national media channels, catalyzing a collective response from the city's populace.